French interior minister says the suspect was on the radar of intelligence services

-NEW: Suspect flew to Turkey on January 29 but was turned back, a Turkish official said
+Suspect flew to Turkey last week but was turned back, a Turkish official said

-The suspect – Moussa Coulibaly, according to a representative in the Nice mayor’s office – shares the same last name as one of the three terrorists behind last month’s deadly attacks in and around Paris.
+The suspect shares the same last name as one of the three terrorists behind last month’s deadly attacks in and around Paris.

 Officials cannot confirm he’s related to Amedy Coulibaly, the man who killed a police officer in the Paris suburb of Montrouge, then took hostages in a kosher grocery in the French capital, a standoff that ended with him and four hostages dead.
 Coulibaly is a common name for families of Malian descent.

 The soldiers attacked were among the French military forces who have been out on the streets around sensitive sites following last month’s terror attacks that included the massacre at the offices of satirical magazine Charlie Hebdo.